walljt/architecture-katas/README.md

 ## Start Practicing

 No time like the present to get started.
 Don't worry if you have the jitters the first time, as practice makes perfect.

+### Random
 This Herokuapp will from Ted Neward will generate a random kata for you.
 [Start practicing»](https://archkatas.herokuapp.com/kata.html)

+### From a List
+Take a look at some of the predifined
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzODc4NDMzODAsMTQwNzUyMzI3NiwxOT
-QyODk4MDE1LDExMzU0MDM5OTUsOTgwMjkyOTI3XX0=
+eyJoaXN0b3J5IjpbLTIzOTI4MDgyMCwtMTM4Nzg0MzM4MCwxND
+A3NTIzMjc2LDE5NDI4OTgwMTUsMTEzNTQwMzk5NSw5ODAyOTI5
+MjddfQ==
 -->